Aron-Chu/terraform-aws/README.md

 # terraform-aws
-Code from learning terraform with AWS
+### Code from learning terraform
+Was able to deploy K8 reources with this infrastructure.